Taran1508/MarkdownMagic/README.md

 # Markdown to HTML Converter

-This project is a web application that allows users to upload Markdown files and converts them to HTML using an Express server.
-The converted HTML is displayed using Tailwind CSS for styling.
+This project is a Node.js application designed to upload Markdown files and convert them into HTML dynamically.
+It includes a user-friendly HTML form for file uploads and utilizes Multer for handling file uploads securely.
+Markdown-it is used to parse Markdown content and render it as HTML for display.

 ## Features